alexanderhowada/oppai_challenge/README.md

     > small datasets do not need a lot of maintenance, therefore there is not need to complicate it.
 - easy maintenance:

-    > The model that I chose uses the JSON formats directly from the files, therefore it is easier to understance, maintain and track the path of the data.
+    > The model that I chose uses the JSON formats directly from the files, therefore it is easier to understand, maintain and track the path of the data.

-    > my implementation of the JSON ETL is very sistematic, therefore I could build a library for processing this kind of JSON data and deploy it at a larger scale (notice that the classes in the ETL scripts are very similar).
+    > my implementation of the JSON ETL is very systematic, therefore I could build a library for processing this kind of JSON data and deploy it at a larger scale (notice that the classes in the ETL scripts are very similar).

 - medalion tier:
-    > Adding medalion tier add meaning (governance) to the data, since only tiers silver and gold are of interest to extract relevant information.
+    > Adding medalion tier aggregates meaning (governance) to the tables, since only tiers silver and gold are of interest to extract relevant information.

     > Tables have their individual meaning.
 This ensures that every table can be reused for different purposes.
 - separate translations from posts: